Explore the mortality rate maps

-Previously, you mapped the differences in mortality rates for Black and White women.
+Previously, you mapped the differences in breast cancer mortality rates for Black and White women.
 Next, you'll determine how wide the mortality rate gap is in each county.
 You'll calculate this gap using a rate ratio, which compares rates (of mortality, in this case) in two groups that differ by demographic characteristics (race, in this case).
 The rate for the primary group of interest (Black women) is divided by the rate for a comparison group (White women).
 Using this statistic, you'll perform a hot spot analysis to map where the mortality rates are highest.
 Based on your results, your cancer research advocacy group will know in which areas of the country to focus its campaign.

 Now that you've seen the difference in mortality rates, you'll calculate another statistic, the rate ratio.
 The ratio gives the likelihood of an outcome for a specific group.
 In other words, a rate ratio of 5 in a specific county would mean that a Black woman with breast cancer in that county is five times more likely to die of the disease than a White woman.

 First, you'll calculate the ratio of deaths due to breast cancer between Black women and White women using the following formula:

 Rate ratio = Rate for Black women / Rate for White women

 Then, you'll use this calculation in a hot spot analysis.
 Using the rate ratio identifies counties in which the mortality rate for Black women is significantly higher, instead of counties where the mortality rate is high for both Black and White women.

 - If necessary, open your Breast Cancer Mortality project.